ABDFMSM/AzureGPTwithBingSeach/README.md

 # AzureGPTwithBingSeach

+**This readme need to be updated to reflect the updates done in the Bing.py file**

 In this repo I will be using Azure OpenAI and Bing Search to somehow let Azure GPT get their information from the internet.

 * [Bing Web Search API](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/overview) used to return webpages related to the query.